eldipa/book-of-gehn/posts/ref-DRAFT/1970-01-01-Reference.md

 the first backtick write `]` like in `]g_i`.
 Set `{.none}` to disable like `]g_i`{.none}.

-Special symbols can be set using Unicode like ⊕ which it is cool in the markdown text.
+Special symbols can be set using Unicode like ⊕ that it is cool in the markdown text.
 This may not always look good in the webpage however.